-10.6 It is proposed that a slight adjustment be made in some places to realign the boundary with existing property and highways extents.
-A reflection of extensions to buildings which have taken place since the last review of the conservation area, the existing boundary on Grosvenor Road to the east cuts through 27 Grosvenor Road and a small part of 23 Grosvenor Road, the majority of which lies outside the conservation area.
-It is therefore proposed to realign the boundary to incorporate all of 27 Grosvenor Road and to remove the entirety of 23 Grosvenor Road from the conservation area.
-It is also proposed that a small adjustment be made to the western boundary on Barrack Road and to the north-western boundary on Alexandra Road to align the boundary with the pavement.
-Further boundary adjustments include small re-alignments to the pavement and paths within the Municipal Gardens (see Figure 3).
-These changes will ensure that the position of the conservation area boundary is more easily defined and identified on the ground and are consistent with Historic England advice on the location of conservation area boundaries.
+A6 Following the review of the conservation area, a number of slight adjustments to the boundary were made to realign it with property and highways extents.
+A reflection of minor building extensions which had taken place since the last review of the conservation area in 1989, the conservation area boundary on Grosvenor Road to the east had previously cut through 27 Grosvenor Road and a small part of 23 Grosvenor Road, the majority of which was located outside the conservation area.
+The boundary was therefore realigned to include all of 27 Grosvenor Road and to remove the entirety of 23 Grosvenor Road from the conservation area.
+A small adjustment was also made to the western boundary on Barrack Road and to the north-western boundary on Alexandra Road to align the boundary with the pavement.
+Further boundary adjustments included small re-alignments to the pavement and paths within the Municipal Gardens.
+These changes ensure that the position of the conservation area boundary is more easily defined and identified on the ground and are consistent with Historic England advice on the location of conservation area boundaries.

-Figure 3: Map of Proposed Boundary Changes
+Figure 3: Map of Boundary Changes